December 4, 2020

 If you still can’t decide where to give, you can always ask your genie friend.
 Who knows?
 Maybe this one has a magic wand AND a crystal ball!

-No matter how you decide to give this year, please know that you’re making a big difference.
+No matter how you decide to give, please know that you’re making a big difference.
 And do it with joy in your heart.